La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 cliva
 : to leave (something or someone)

-Without **doi**, the name might become the first noun of the relation:
+Without **doi**, the name might fill the first argument of the relation:

 > **mi cliva la .robert.**
 > _I'm leaving Robert._